camatcode/basenji/README.md

 ### Features / Running Roadmap

-* ✅ Supported formats:  CBZ, CBR, CBT, CB7, and PDF
+* Supported formats:  CBZ, CBR, CBT, CB7, and PDF
-* ✅ Optimizes pages to improve read times on-the-fly
+* Optimizes pages to improve read times on-the-fly
-* ✅ Efficent CRUD, filtering, sorting
+* Efficent CRUD, filtering, sorting
-  *  ✅ Intelligently pre-fetches pages, so you're *never* waiting on it to send you the next page (thank you `GenServer`)
+  *  Intelligently pre-fetches pages, so you're *never* waiting on it to send you the next page
-* ✅ APIs / Services
+* APIs / Services
-  * ✅ JSON:API
+  * JSON:API
-  * ✅ GraphQL
+  * GraphQL
-  * ✅ FTP interface (for legacy third-party clients without HTTP connectivity)
+  * FTP interface (for legacy third-party clients without HTTP connectivity)
-* ✅ Powerful background processing that
+* Powerful background processing that
-  * ✅ Organizes deeply nested collections of comics
+  * Organizes deeply nested collections of comics
-  * ✅ Creates image previews, extracts metadata, handles the comic life cycle
+  * Creates image previews, extracts metadata, handles the comic life cycle
-  * ✅ Stress tested with 49.9 GB of comics with 2700 items
+  * Stress tested with 49.9 GB of comics with 2700 items
-  * ✅ Stores optimized versions to save you disk space
+  * Stores optimized versions to save you disk space
-  * ✅ Won't run expensive background jobs when the app is in use (thanks, [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html)!)
+  * Won't run expensive background jobs when the app is in use (thanks, [Phoenix.Tracker](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html)!)
+  * Finds and resolves duplicates
-* ✅ Front-End
+* Front-End
-  * ✅ Search, List, Explore, Filter
+  * Search, List, Explore, Filter
-  * ✅ Smart full screen viewer
+  * Smart full screen viewer
-  * 🚧 In Progress: Continue making  it more ergonomic
+  * 🚧 Continue making  it more ergonomic
   * 🚧 Admin pages

-### ⏸️ Deep Backlog
+###  Deep Backlog

 * ⏸️ [Ebook Detection using visual analysis and fallback OCR](https://github.com/camatcode/basenji/pull/44)
   * Under heavy stress testing, this strategy is very good at *confirming* that a comic is a comic; but is only about 60% accurate at *confirming* a file is a text-heavy ebook